 The National Gallery fronts Trafalgar Square with a beautiful building for displaying art.
 The collection spans the range from old masterpieces (Biblical themes, yawn) to the impressionists (Cezanne, Monet, Seurat).
 You'll find no abstracts here, well, unless I missed a room in the museum's maze of similar-looking but luxurious spaces.

-The six paintings I've photographed and posted below were each chosen for a reason.
-Two are for the fan of Caravaggio; the two Dutch pieces appeal to me for their photograph-like detail; the Arsenale because Paul and I have spent a fair amount of time there; and I do love a good mountain and meadow scene.
+The six paintings I've photographed and posted below were each chosen for a reason: two are for the fan of Caravaggio; the two Dutch pieces for their photograph-like detail; the Arsenale because Paul and I have spent a fair amount of time there; and I do love a good mountain-and-meadow scene.

 Michelangelo Merisi da Caravaggio (1571-1610)